 - Eye drainage/Irritated eyes

-Some pets with allergies may just have some sneezing or what we refer to as “reverse sneezing”.
+Some pets with allergies, particularly those reacting to environmental allergens, may just have some sneezing or what we refer to as “reverse sneezing”.
 This is more common in dogs.
 They will get themselves into a fit and it almost looks like and sounds like they are snorting or wheezing and trying to breath with fierce effort.
 They usually are back to normal within a few seconds to one minute.

 Causes of Allergies